security-force-monitor/research-handbook/source/trainings-specific.rst

 Description
 ~~~~~~~~~~~

-Associated country of the unit being trained used for grouping claims.
+Traget country for training, used for grouping claims.

 Attribute type
 ~~~~~~~~~~~~~~